novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 In our case, we’ll have dynamic data and whatever we send as a description will be sent as an email notification.
 Following are the steps to create a notification workflow.

-## Creating a notification workflow
+## Creating a Notification Workflow

 1. Click "Workflows” on the left sidebar of your Novu dashboard.
 2. Click the “Create Workflow” button on the top right.